terser/html-minifier-terser/README.md

 ### Sorting attributes and style classes

-Minifier options like `sortAttributes` and `sortClassName` won’t impact the plain-text size of the output.
-However, they form long repetitive chains of characters that should improve compression ratio of gzip used in HTTP compression.
+Minifier options like `sortAttributes` and `sortClassName` won’t impact the plain‑text size of the output.
+However, they form long, repetitive character chains that should improve the compression ratio of gzip used for HTTP.

 ## Special cases